bartkozik/CinemaRoomReservation/README.md

-# App designed for cinema usage and rooms reservations, made in Django.
+# Backend API App designed for cinema usage and rooms reservations, made in Django.